JulioC/julioc.github.io/_posts/2015-04-17-unity-csharp.md

 #### Sublime Text

 My next plan was to go with my usual editor, [Sublime Text](http://www.sublimetext.com/).
+It's a text editor really easy to customize, with lots of packages already available for download.

-I've been using it for a while and it's working really nice (see the gif below).
-The only thing I miss is the debuging, which I've been doing with MonoDevelop.
+I've been using this setup for a while it's working nicely.
+The only thing I really miss is debuging, which I've been doing with MonoDevelop. the animation below is a example of my workflow:

 ![]({{ site.baseurl }}images/posts/unity-csharp/behaviour_demo.gif)